 The first thing to know about lighting for your iPhone is to turn off the flash and go with natural light whenever possible.
 The flash will often blow out your photos, cause bright spots on people’s faces, and generally create a harsh look.
 However, natural light isn’t always available, or the position or angle of the light is making parts of the shot look too bright or too dark.
 In those cases, be sure to take advantage of the iPhone’s ability to manually adjust exposure.

 Basically, you’ll adjust your exposure in the same way that you adjusted your focus.
 All you have to do is frame your photo and then tap on the part of the image that you want the camera to adjust the lighting for.
-For example, if you’re taking a picture of a flower and it’s too dark, tap the flower and that same yellow box will appear with a sun icon on the edge.
-The camera will automatically brighten the flower.
-If you’re not completely satisfied with the lighting, tap the yellow square and then the sun icon.
+For example, if you’re taking an outdoor shot and the mountain in the background is unclear, tap the mountain and that same yellow box will appear with a sun icon on the edge.
+The camera will automatically brighten the mountain.
+If you’re not satisfied with the lighting, tap the yellow square and then the sun icon.
 Swipe your finger up or down to adjust the light as you want it.
 Keep in mind that these manual adjustments don’t last long, so you’ll have to snap your shot quickly when you get the light just right.
-Or, you can lock your exposure in the same way that you lock focus, by holding down on the screen for a couple seconds as described above.
+You can also lock your exposure in the same way that you lock focus, by holding down on the screen for a couple seconds as described above.

 4. Balance with HDR